Subscribe Today & Receive 15% Off

 • |

-• 9 min read
+• 14 min read

 Testosterone plays a vital role in developing and maintaining male physical characteristics, such as muscle mass, bone density, body hair growth, and the production of sperm.
-It also regulates sexual function, mood, cognitive function, and overall sense of well-being in both men and women.
+It also regulates sexual function, mood, cognitive function, and overall well-being in both men and women.

 In the following section, we will look deeper at Lion's mane testosterone effects.
 Then, we will answer all the frequently asked questions about Lion's Mane and testosterone.